ManaFriendsmith/LasingAround/README.md

 The assets derived from Factorio assets in this mod are:
 - reference car (derived from car)
 - achievement graphic (derived from achievement and car)
+- laser mill working sound (derived from roboport and substation sounds)